 Experiencing life and visiting different places has always fascinated Sharleen, along with fantasy and magic.
 Growing up with strong women in stories, her parents always encouraging her, and her teachers telling her to never give up, Sharleen’s artwork reflects these themes in her work.
 Typically, the artwork is of (at least one) woman in some kind of magical setting.
 The bright colors engage viewers to see a world that is new to them to invoke delight, curiosity, and peace.

-Today, Sharleen lives with her fiancé and cat, Mona.
+Today, Sharleen lives with her husband and cat, Mona.
 She occasionally attends festivals and conventions to sell her work and offers private commissions.
-For more info, you can visit her site at www.ChiBStudio.com or e-mail her at ChiBStudio@gmail.com.
+For more info, you can check out her portfolio in the gallery section or e-mail her at ChiBStudio@gmail.com.

 I love to create stories of ordinary girls who can do incredible things and overcome difficulties that seem beyond impossible.
-They are able to overcome such feats because they find the power to believe, and they follow their heart.
+They can overcome such feats because they find the power to believe, and they follow their heart.
 I believe that being true to your heart is so powerful in life that I want to emphasize its importance to young girls.

 However, sometimes it can be hard to believe or do what your heart says.
 This is why I glorify girls in my paintings.
 By making these images, I hope to inspire other girls to be beautiful themselves.
 I emphasize outer beauty to focus on inner beauty, such as when one puts on make-up, one feels beautiful outside and in.
-I want girls to feel good about them so that they can gain the self-confidence to stay true to their heart.
+I want girls to feel confident about themselves so that they can stay true to their heart.

 Working with Watercolors